Estimated Reading Time: 9 Mins

 It wasn’t healthy.

-I was unnecessarily binning connections with real potential and hurting the feelings of others in the process.
+I was jeopardising connections with real potential and on a few occasions subconsciously inflicting hurt on others in the process.

 Image by freepik

-As I mentioned at the start, it’s probably one of the most challenging areas of life to balance with each monthly episode.
+As I mentioned at the start, it’s probably one of the more difficult areas of life to balance with each episode.

-So how do we implement effective and safe decision making even when we’re experiencing our symptoms.
+So how do we implement effective and safe decision-making amidst the worst of our symptoms?

 Image by freepik